Virtual data room for seed round hero.

 Common mistakes founders make with data rooms

-These show up constantly.
+These mistakes show up constantly.
 Avoid them.

 Sharing too early.
 Don't send your full data room at the first meeting.
 Share a deck first.
 Reserve the data room for when there's genuine interest.